 Creating an SEO-friendly website is a process

 To conclude, we’d like to stress once again that well-optimized websites don’t happen by chance.
 Because of that, consider SEO as part of your strategy already in the planning stages.
 Doing this will save you a lot of time, effort, and money for potential changes down the road.
-We hope you found these tips for designing an SEO-friendly website useful, and the examples were inspirational.
+We hope you found these tips for designing an SEO-friendly website useful, and the examples were useful.